epfl-ada/ada-2022-project-datalcoholic/README.md

 #### Abstract: A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?

+Did you know that former President Barack Obama was the first president ever to brew a beer in the White House ?
+Beer is deeply ingrained in American culture, the US are ranked 15th in beer consumption per capita.

+In our analysis we investigate if Americans have a preference for local beers or not.
+The US being an enormous country with varying cultures and customs, we analyze reviews from each state.
+Based on sentimental analysis, we will be able to cluster which words are more often used to describe good or bad feelings regarding the different beer aspects.
+We also find it interesting to explore if links between beer consumption and the political results of each state exist and if they represent a certain state of mind.

+#### Research Questions: A list of research questions you would like to address during the project.

 **Are people in the US subject to give better grades for their local beers ?
 Are political trends reflected in the consumption of beer ?**

-#### Research Questions: A list of research questions you would like to address during the project.

 To address this question we should also consider answering the followings :
 - Are some states more represented than others in term of number of reviews ?
 Does it correlates with the consumption of beer per capita in those states ?